 Store out of direct sunlight at 35°-45° F (2-7° C).
 Do not freeze.
 Do not mix with other vaccines.
 Use new, non-chemically sterilized needles and syringes.
 Use entire contents when first opened.

 Directions for Use: Administer one 1 ml dose subcutaneously.
 A recommended vaccination schedule should start at or about six weeks of age.
 The presence of maternal antibody is known to interfere with the development of active immunity.
 Puppies should be revaccinated every two to three weeks until twelve weeks of age.
 All dogs over twelve weeks of age should initially receive one dose of Duramune® Max Pv and a second dose 2 to 3 weeks later.
 Annual revaccination with one dose is recommended.

 The Infovax-ID® System provides a simple and effective method of recording pertinent information on the vaccines administered to animals in a veterinary practice.

-For vaccines requiring reconstitution, remove label from both vials and affix both labels to the animal’s medical chart.
+For vaccines requiring reconstitution, remove label from both vials and affix the label to the animal's medical chart.
 1.)
 Grasp the lower right-hand corner of the tab at the arrow marked "Peel Here" between your thumb and forefinger.
 2.)
 Pull steadily at a slight upward angle until the top portion of the label is separated from the vial.
 3.)
 Place the label on the animal's medical chart.
 Press down on the label to ensure adhesion.